 1. The SMF Service areas and the AMF Service Areas are not required to be identical, i.e. contain the same TA list.
 However, it shall be possible that the SMF service area partially overlaps with the AMF Service Area.

 2. Allocation and release of CN Tunnel Info is performed when a new PDU Session is established or released.
 This functionality is supported either by SMF or UPF, if it supports this functionality.
 It shall be possible that each NF can support the CN Tunnel Info allocation and release function same as Rel-15.

+3. If an A-UPF which is managed by the A-SMF and if it has a N3 interface used by the PDU session, then there is no need to have an I-SMF for the PDU Session.
+3GPP specifications assume that the SMF instance can act as I-SMF or A-SMF depending on its role for a PDU Session.

 5 Use cases and Key Issues